elastic/ecs/CONTRIBUTING.md

 ### Issues

-Please follow these guidlines when submitting Issues:
+Please follow these guidelines when submitting Issues:

 * Go to the ECS repo: https://github.com/elastic/ecs
 * Click `Issues` in the nav bar under the repo name.